phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

 title: 'Entering Long Mode'
 category: 'rust-os'
 ---
 In the [previous post] we created a minimal multiboot kernel.
 It just prints `OK` and hangs.
-Let's extend it!
-The goal is to call 64-bit [Rust] code.
+The goal is to extend it and call 64-bit [Rust] code.
 But the CPU is currently in [Protected Mode] and allows only 32-bit instructions and up to 4GiB memory.
 So we need to setup _Paging_ and switch to the 64-bit [Long Mode] first.

 I tried to explain everything in detail and to keep the code as simple as possible.
-If you have any questions, suggestions or other issues, please leave a comment or [create an issue] on Github.
+If you have any questions, suggestions, or issues, please leave a comment or [create an issue] on Github.
 The source code is available in a [repository][source code], too.

 [previous post]: {{ site.url }}{{ page.previous.url }}
 [Rust]: http://www.rust-lang.org/